 Whether you've served in the military before, or haven't thought about it until now, joining the Indiana National Guard gives you a way to serve your country and your community in a unit close to home.
 You’ll learn valuable technical skills and enjoy military benefits such as education assistance, low-cost health insurance, a retirement plan and more.
 Are you ready to take the next step?
 Click on the links below to learn more:

 Did you know that even a 2-3 percent deduction in weight can lead to significant improvements in overall health and stave off risk factors for diabetes and heart disease?
 The Army Wellness Center at Camp Atterbury provides integrated and standardized primary prevention programs that empower clients to live a sustainable lifestyle.
 Our clients include service members of all branches and components, their dependents, civilian Department of Defense employees, and military retirees.

 Contact us to get started, at 317-247-3300 or by email at NG.INwellness@mail.mil, or visit our website to make an appointment with one of our Health Educators today!
 We're open Monday-Friday, 7:30 a.m. to 4 p.m., located at Building #341, Camp Atterbury, Edinburgh, IN 46124.

 Class VI: Closed Monday; Open Tuesday-Thursday, 12-6; Open Friday, Saturday and Sunday, 12-7

-The Atterbury Conference Center, dedicated in 2011, is a 10,000 square foot log structure adjacent to the MG Carl G. Farrell Recreation Area at Camp Atterbury.
+The Umbarger Conference Center, dedicated in 2011, is a 10,000 square foot log structure adjacent to the MG Carl G. Farrell Recreation Area at Camp Atterbury.
 The Center is a multi-purpose facility use for official meetings, conferences and functions for the Indiana National Guard and other state and federal agencies.